thijs83/r2ccar/README.md

 mkdir build
 ```

-Download the github folder to the Downloads folder.
+Download the [AprilTag github](https://github.com/AprilRobotics/apriltag) folder to the Downloads folder.
 Then, copy the content in the Downloads/apriltag/ to the build folder.

 ```bash
 cd